 - Make sure the organization is in good legal standing when it comes to registration and legal documentation;

-Board members must be aware of their legal responsibilities which are the duty of care, the duty of loyalty, and the duty of obedience.
+Board members must also be aware of their legal responsibilities including the duty of care, the duty of loyalty, and the duty of obedience.

 - Monitor the day to day activity, manage programs, and, of course, perform staff roles;

 - Head the majority of fundraising campaigns, events, and marketing efforts; and